cockroachdb/docs/v20.1/change-data-capture.md

     This will start up the changefeed in the background and return the `job_id`.
 The changefeed writes to AWS.

-10. Monitor your changefeed on the Admin UI (http://localhost:8080/#/metrics/changefeeds/cluster).
+10. Monitor your changefeed on the [Admin UI](http://localhost:8080/#/metrics/changefeeds/cluster).
 For more information, see [Changefeeds Dashboard](admin-ui-cdc-dashboard.html).

 11. When you are done, exit the SQL shell (`\q`).